AndyRWatson/BioBuddy/README.md

-# BioBuddy
-Plant buddy for terrarium
+# my version of a plant buddy for arduino